 - Exceptional understanding and enthusiasm for the course content

 - Available to work one or more late afternoons and/or evening shifts on Mondays through Thursdays, and/or on Sundays, for approximately 3-6 hrs/wk

 - Responsible, dependable, honest, and mature

 - Friendly, patient, and sensitive to a diverse range of students

-If you have the course knowledge and strong communication skills necessary to become a Peer Tutor, please check back mid-February for the application for Fall term.
+If you have the course knowledge and strong communication skills necessary to become a Peer Tutor, click here to apply for a Winter 2023 position.

 Please note that we do not maintain applications from term to term, so anyone who is not offered a position will need to reapply during future application cycles to be considered.